ActuallyGiggles/go-markov/README.md

 markov.Start(i)
 ```

-Add to Markov queue
-Important: markov will only write to a chain after the write interval has passed
+Add to Markov queue.
+Important: markov will only write to a chain after the write interval has ticked.
 ```go
 markov.Input("test", "This is a test.")
 ```

-Output a Markov output
+Output a Markov output.
 ```go
 oi := markov.OutputInstructions{
 		Method: "TargetedBeginning",